 Swan Hotel History

 The site of the Main Building at The Swan Hotel has had many purposes over the years, including offices on the main floor and housing for personnel when Point Hudson was used as a Coast Guard facility as well as a possible quarantine site for sailors entering the Puget Sound area from the Far East in the late 1800’s.
-All of the rooms in the Main Building have private bathrooms and the entire third floor is dedicated to the Penthouse Suite which also includes a crow’s nest accessible from the loft area.
+All of the rooms in the Main Building have private bathrooms and the entire third floor is dedicated to the Penthouse Suite.

 Many visitors to our community are enamored with the cottages on the property.
 As legend has it, the four cottages were originally brought in by railcar to house railroad workers near what is now the Port Townsend Paper Mill.
 At that time in 1889, Port Townsend was considered the largest port city in the Puget Sound region.
 Many businesses and investors flocked to the city to seek their fortunes and Port Townsend became known as the “City of Dreams.”

 Alas, the prosperity which brought many folks to the area was quickly dispelled when the railroad owners decided to cut a quicker rail path to Canada through a small town known as Seattle.
 The cottages were dumped alongside the unfinished rails and left behind.
 Sometime later, the four cottages were carefully transported to their current location to serve as housing for some of the local working girls on the waterfront.
 They had bunks in the cottages and slept four to six girls in a room.
 In the 1920’s, the cottages were used as small rental units for people arriving in town as boat builders and others seeking short-term residence.